geneleaf/docs.geneleaf/Glossary.rst

     nutrigenomics
         The study of the interaction of dietary and genetic factors and its effect on metabolism, health status, and risk of disease.

-    Order
-        A GIMS order is the record of a test formally requested from the CGS.
-Order types may include the following:
-        * Proband-only - an order consisting of a proband (patient)
-        * Trio - an order consisting of a proband (patient) and that patient's parents.

     pathogenic variant
         A genetic alteration that increases an individual’s susceptibility or predisposition to a certain disease or disorder.
 When such a variant (or mutation) is inherited, development of symptoms is more likely, but not certain.
 Also called deleterious mutation, disease-causing mutation, predisposing mutation, and susceptibility gene.